 Quarterly Contribution Report: At the time each quarterly payment is due, the Tribe shall submit to the State a report, prepared and certified by an authorized representative of the gaming operation.
-The report must include: (a) calculation of the maximum number of gaming devices operated each day, (b) the Net Win calculation, (c) the amount due the SDF, (d) calculation of the amount due to the RSTF/TNGF, and (e) the total amount of the quarterly payment.
+The report must include: (a) calculation of the average number of gaming devices operated each day and (b) the total amount due the SDF and the RSTF/TNGF.

-Additional Compact Elements
+Additional Compact Components